gem/oq-engine/doc/adv-manual/risk.rst

 parte of the calculation, most likely the risk part will fail: 750 GB of GMFs are just too much for the current capabilities of the engine You will have to reduce the calculation someway.
-The easiest way is to play with the parameters ``minimum_magnitude``, that allows to discard ruptures with a magnitude below the given threshould, and ``minimum_intensity`` that allows to discard GMFs below the given threshould.
+The easiest way is to play with the parameters ``minimum_magnitude`` and ``minimum_intensity``:

+- ``minimum_magnitude`` is a scalar or a dictionary keyed by tectonic region: it allows to discard ruptures with a magnitude below the given threshould type
-``minimum_magnitude`` can be a scalar or a dictionary keyed by tectonic region type; ``minimum_intensity`` can be a scalar or a dictionary keyed by the intensity measure type.
-Playing with such parameters can reduce your computation a lot if there are several small ruptures/GMFs, which is the usual case.
+- ``minimum_intensity`` is a scalar or a dictionary keyed by the intensity measure type; it allows to discard GMFs below the given threshould

+Playing with such parameters can reduce your computation a lot when there are several small ruptures or GMFs, which is the usual situation.
 However, sometimes you need to reduce the calculation even more.
 In such a case, you should consider techniques like splitting the exposure in carefully chosen regions, aggregating the assets in such a way to reduce the number of hazard sites, and using the right hazard model for the task at hand.

 Collapsing of branches
 ----------------------